Hino Kunimitsu

 Hino Kunimitsu (日野 邦光) (14th century), or Hino Kumawaka (日野 熊若), childhood name Kumawakamaru (熊若丸), was the son of Hino Suketomo, the dainagon (high counselor) to Emperor Go-Daigo.
-Kumawaka himself was also an attendant to Emperor Go-Daigo, with whom he is sometimes thought to have had a pederastic relationship.
+Kumawaka himself was also an attendant to Emperor Go-Daigo.
 He is best known for avenging his father by killing the lay monk Homma Saburō, who had Suketomo executed.
 Later, Kumawaka was sometimes portrayed in art as an example of filial piety.

 Chronicle

 Much of what is known about Kumawaka comes from the 14th century chronicle Taiheiki.

 As the story goes, Kumawaka's father, Suketomo dainagon, had been exiled to the island of Sado.
 Suspecting a conspiracy by the Imperial court, the Kamakura shogunate named Suketomo a major co-conspirator, and called for his execution.
 This order was relayed to the lay monk Homma Saburō, who presided over Sado island.
 The thirteen-year-old Kumawaka, who was in hiding at Ninna-ji, a main buddhist temple, caught wind of this news and traveled to Sado to be with his father one final time.

 Having arrived at Sado island, he was granted an audience with Homma Saburō.
 However, Homma would not let Kumawaka see his father, but instead had him lodged in a nearby residence.
 Eventually, Suketomo was beheaded before Kumawaka got the chance to meet him.
 Kumawaka was entrusted with his father's cremated remains, and he had them delivered to Mount Kōya.
 Following this, Kumawaka feigned illness, and lay for several days in Homma's residence.
 During this time, he plotted his father's revenge.